Ireland

 Tue · 11 May

-Waterville, Riney's, and a proper dinner at Sacre Coeur
+Waterville, Riney's, and an evening dinner at Sacre Coeur

 A midday round at Waterville Golf Links — Payne Stewart's favourite warm-up for The Open.
-Shower at the club, then back through the Ring toward a pint at Riney's and a dinner at Sacre Coeur that people will be talking about for years.
+Shower at the club, then back through the Ring toward a pint at Riney's and a dinner at Sacre Coeur which is always a family favourite for us when we're home.

 • 12:00pmTee time · Waterville Golf Links (showers at the club)